 In particular, your DNA affects how your body metabolizes food.
 The more you learn about nutrition and genes, the more you’ll begin to understand this crucial concept.
 There are many layers to nutrigenomics, or “the study of the effects of nutrients on the expression of an individual’s genetic makeup,” 1 and it’s important to know how your distinctive DNA affects what and how you eat.

-We invite you to step into the world of DNA and explore what it means to get your body what it really needs instead of following the latest fad diet.
+Instead of following the latest fad diet, we invite you to step into the world of DNA.
+Together we’ll explore what it means to get your body the nutrients it really needs.
 We’ll help you make specific, nourishing choices; crush your healthy lifestyle goals; and steer yourself down the right path—without wasting precious time or resources trying to figure it all out on your own.

 With years of experience in the industry and proven science behind our recommendations, we have prepared this guide to help you optimize your body’s capabilities and feel better than ever.
 A proper understanding of the items listed on a special DNA test report will serve as a guide to help you take on nutrition efficiently and effectively.